-Graduate and Professional Studies provides a variety of academic programs for working adults looking to build on their education and to enhance their career opportunities.
+Adult and Online Studies provides a variety of academic programs for working adults looking to build on their education and to enhance their career opportunities.

 Additional information is available in the Tusculum College Catalog.

-The Tusculum College Graduate and Professional Studies programs follow a non-traditional academic calendar.
+The Tusculum College Adult and Online Studies programs follow a non-traditional academic calendar.
 Students enroll in cohort groups that start year round.
 Courses in each program are offered sequentially, allowing students to study one subject at a time.
 Classes are held at times and in locations convenient to students.
 All students are required to attend all formal class sessions and learning team meetings.

 Class attendance is mandatory and is recorded by the faculty member who submits student attendance records to the administrative office.
 A grade of “F” is automatically assigned to any student who misses more than one third of the total class meeting time.
 Total missed class time includes absence for the evening as well as arriving late or leaving before the class is dismissed.
 This is an institutional policy and is not left to the